-In 2015, my fellow adventurer and I watched the Grinter Farms Facebook page closely and made our trek out west 😉 once we were confident the flowers were close to blooming / in bloom.
+The following year, my fellow adventurer and I watched the Grinter Farms Facebook page closely and made our trek out west 😉 once we were confident the flowers were close to blooming/ in bloom.
 I, myself, about to return to Paris, was on a bit of a time crunch.
 My departure in a few days meant that I had only a small window of time to see the sunflowers in bloom.
 Sadly, when we arrived where we had frolicked a year before among the yellow beauties, there was nothing but an empty field.
 We saw no signs to lead us elsewhere, so we just called it a loss and headed home.
 Not a week later, after I had returned to Europe, my sunflower buddy sent me a photo of the beautiful farm in full bloom.
 We had been around the corner (in farm distance) from where she eventually found the flowers.
 Turns out they use different fields from time to time.
 If only we had known!

 This year was different, though.
 For months, I checked in on the sunflower fields.
 As the fields have become more and more of an attraction for people all across the Midwest, it seems details of the “bloom report” have become more specific.
 In July, I noticed they had only just planted the sunflower seeds.
 This worried me, as I could imagine myself faced with the same issue I had worried about in 2015: a year without an awe-striking sunflower field view.
 Don’t sunflowers that size take more than 2.5 months to grow that tall?

 Well, who knew such enormous plants could grow so much in two months time?!
 By early September, the report was that the flowers were nearly due to bloom.
 This year I was not going to miss it!